lemonstand/lemonsync-js/docs/index.md

 ## Installation

-To install LemonSync, first install [Node.js](https://nodejs.org/en/).
+To install LemonSync, first install [Node.js](https://nodejs.org/en/) 6 or newer.
 NodeJS includes `npm`, the package manager for NodeJS applications.

 To confirm that you have `npm` installed you can run this command in your terminal: